 There are two important aspects to ordering numbers.
 Firstly, a knowledge of numbers gained from counting and extending number sequences.
 Secondly, an understanding of and use of the vocabulary of comparing and ordering numbers, including ordinal numbers such as first, second, third and fourth.
 Terms such as most, least, smallest, largest and between are used in Year 1 and children are expected to understand and use these to compare and order numbers.

-For example 47 can be partitioned (or split) into 4 tens and 7 units or 40 and 7.
+For example 47 can be partitioned (or split) into 4 tens and 7 ones or 40 and 7.

 This is really helpful when children are trying to calculate mentally (in their heads), so a sum such as 34 + 48 can be done by adding 30 + 4 + 40 + 8.